Habitability of red dwarf systems: Tidal Venuses

-How fast tidal locking occurs can depend on a planet's oceans and atmosphere.
-This may cause tidal locking to fail to occur even after many billions of years.
-Further, tidal locking is not the only possible end state of tidal dampening.
-Mercury, for example, has had sufficient time to tidally lock, but is in a 3:2 spin orbit resonance due to an eccentric orbit.

 Variability

 Red dwarfs are far more volatile than their larger, more stable cousins.
 Often, they are covered in starspots that can dim their emitted light by up to 40% for months at a time.
 At other times, red dwarfs emit gigantic flares that can double their brightness in a matter of minutes.
 Indeed, as more and more red dwarfs have been scrutinized for variability, more of them have been classified as flare stars to some degree or other.
 Such variation in brightness could be very damaging for life.
 Recent 3D climate models simulate flare events by altering the stellar flux received by any given planet.
 One study found that, should a tidally locked planet possess a sufficient atmosphere, cloud coverage and albedo increase monotonically with stellar flux, increasing the resilience of the planet to variations in radiation.
 This caveat has proven difficult, however, since flares produce torrents of charged particles that could strip off sizable portions of the planet's atmosphere.
-Scientists who believe in the Rare Earth hypothesis doubt that red dwarfs could support life amid strong flaring.
-Tidal locking would probably result in a relatively low planetary magnetic moment.
-Active red dwarfs that emit coronal mass ejections (CMEs) would bow back the magnetosphere until it contacted the planetary atmosphere.
-As a result, the atmosphere would undergo strong erosion, possibly leaving the planet uninhabitable.